View ROLAND WHITFIELD's Obituary on Progress-Index.com and share memories

 |

-Mr. Roland O. Whitfield, Jr. of Petersburg, Va., entered into eternal rest suddenly Sunday, July 14, 2019, at Southside Regional Medical Center Petersburg, Va.
+Mr. Roland Whitfield, 56, passed away peacefully on Sunday, July 14, 2019, at Southside Regional Medical Center Petersburg, Virginia.
+Roland was born on January 26, 1963, to the late Mary Branch and Roland Whitfield Sr.

+Roland was educated in the Petersburg Public Schools and was employed by Virginia Linen Service.
+He was a very loving father, brother, uncle, nephew and so much more.
+Roland was a wonderful person who enjoyed spending time with family and friends.

+He was preceded in death by his mother, Mary Branch; his father, Roland Whitfield Sr.; brother, Ricky Watford; nephews, Naeem Whitfield and Nazeeh Ibn; and brother-in-law, Nazeeh Muhammad.